 Phlomis tuberosa ‘Amazone’.
-The strangest feature of this member of the Lamiaceae are the whorls of lavender-pink tubular flowers borne at each node along dark red stems.
+The strangest feature of this member of the Lamiaceae are the whorls of lavender-pink tubular flowers that are borne at each node along dark red stems.
 This flowering feature, known as verticillasters, seems out-of-place on the plant, but the flowers do attract honeybees, native bees, butterflies, and birds.

 Plants can get quite large–up to 5 feet tall and 3 feet wide.
 The tuber-like root of this Phlomis gives the species its specific epithet.
 Phlomis tuberosa provides a strong vertical element in the garden and adds to a meadow-like appearance of planted areas.
 Cultivar ‘Amazone’ is known for its taller presence and more vigorous growth habit, when compared to the species.